visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

   cd visit/build

 If ``build_visit`` was used to build VisIt_ on the platform in the past, it should have created a cmake file specific to your machine which we call a *config site* file.
-CMake needs to be simply pointed at it.
-Examples can be found in the ``src/config-site`` directory.
+CMake simply needs to be told where to find it using the ``-DVISIT_CONFIG_SITE`` option.
+Examples of *config site* files for a variety of machines VisIt_ developers directly support can be found in the
+``src/config-site`` directory.

 .. code:: bash